 Students can expect to continue the study of literature with a focus on themes of identity.
 In addition to selections of short stories, poetry, and nonfiction, students will read literary works such as: All Quiet on the Western Front, The Things They Carried, Othello, 1984, All Souls, Fences, and A Streetcar Named Desire.
 They will write literary critical analysis essays and other types of expository writing.
-Students will continue to develop their research skills and write a college-level research paper.
+Students will continue to develop their research skills and conduct research projects which ask them to synthesize multiple sources.
 Students will continue to study vocabulary to improve their reading comprehension and writing.
 Students will make formal and informal oral presentations.
 This course is aligned to the 2017 English Language Arts and Literacy Framework.